nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/05-running-liferay-dxp-for-the-first-time.md

 # Running Liferay DXP for the First Time

-Once you've installed Liferay DXP (see the Installation Overview and Downloading Liferay DXP)  and [configured a new database](./04-connecting-a-database.md) for it, Liferay DXP is ready to run.
-Start Liferay DXP's application server (the server) using the startup script bundled with the application server.
-For example, here's the path to a Tomcat bundle startup script:
+Once you've [installed Liferay DXP](./03-downloading-liferay-dxp.md#installing) and [configured a database](./04-connecting-a-database.md) for it, Liferay DXP is ready to run using the startup script bundled with the application server.

+Run the startup script.
+Tomcat bundle example:

 ```bash
 ./liferay-dxp-version/tomcat-version/bin/startup.sh